emilnoren/webpack-project/README.md

 # webpack-project
-A boilerplate project using webpack, with some friendly reminders.
+A boilerplate project using webpack with node, with some friendly reminders.
 <br/>
 <br/>
 <br/>